UCSD-ECEMAE-148/The-Puppy/README.md

 We decided to use Roboflow because it is a very versatile website that allows you to train custom models, source annotated datasets for training, and/or find datasets with models that are already trained.
 Roboflow is a really great resource for finding and implementing computer vision models on a number of devices which includes the OAK-D camera we have on our car.
 We learned to make sure to source a model with the model type YOLO v8 when using an OAK-D camera.
 This ensured that the camera could communicate with the model via the ROS2 package we later installed onto our NVIDIA Jetson Nano.

 As we explored Roboflow, we began to transition the model we proposed since we realized that there are datasets with a large variety of annotated images.
 Since some of these models had thousands of images with specified classes, we decided that our car may respond better if we used a model that was trained using more data.
-This transition led us to use a model that trained hand signs instead:
+This transition led us to use models that trained hand signs instead:

 <p align="center"><img src="https://github.com/ncucsd/The-Puppy/blob/6c93144ac21b37f17492fffeda7a3398a52009c6/images%20and%20video/Signs/Transition%20to%20Hand%20Signs.png" width="700" height="600"></p>
 <p align="center">Transition to Hand Signs